 South Austin’s main artery is South Congress Avenue, sandwiched between Travis Heights and Bouldin Creek.
-It’s where crowds of Austinites and tourists weave in and out of restaurants, boutiques, and vintage stores, taking in that straight-on view of the Texas State Capitol.
+It’s where crowds of Austinites and tourists weave in and out of restaurants, high-end boutiques, and disappearing vintage stores, taking in that straight-on view of the Texas State Capitol.

 For the purposes of this map, this guide focuses only on businesses located right on or near South Congress Avenue until it hits highways 290 and 71, straddling the line between the Travis Heights and Bouldin Creek neighborhoods.
 Check out Eater Austin’s other neighborhood dining guides too.Read More